 During fiscal 2020, net revenues are guided to improve 4-5% (up 5.5-6.5% at cc).
 Management expects operating margin to grow 4.8-5.3% on a GAAP basis, driven by a 10-bp benefit from foreign currency translation.
 Gross margin is projected to expand on the back of higher IMUs in Americas and Europe along with reduced logistics and distribution costs in Europe.

 The bottom line for fiscal year is expected to be $1.09-$1.21 per share on a GAAP basis.
 Capital expenditure is projected to be $55-$65 million.
 Also, the company intends to open 30 stores in Europe and 20 in Asia during fiscal 2020.

 How Have Estimates Been Moving Since Then?

-In the past month, investors have witnessed an upward trend in fresh estimates.
-There have been two revisions higher for the current quarter.
-In the past month, the consensus estimate has shifted by 30.6% due to these changes.
+In the past month, investors have witnessed a downward trend in fresh estimates.
+The consensus estimate has shifted -71.11% due to these changes.

-At this time, GES has a poor Growth Score of F, however its Momentum is doing a lot better with an A. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+Currently, Guess has a great Growth Score of A, though it is lagging a lot on the Momentum Score front with a C. However, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.

-Estimates have been trending upward for the stock and the magnitude of these revisions looks promising.
-Interestingly, GES has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Estimates have been broadly trending downward for the stock, and the magnitude of this revision indicates a downward shift.
+It's no surprise Guess has a Zacks Rank #5 (Strong Sell).
+We expect a below average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report